Dual Control of Exploration and Exploitation for Auto-Optimisation Control with Active Learning: Introduction

 \section{Introduction}

-Traditionally, adaptive control algorithms are mostly designed for either regulation problems with known setpoints or tracking problems with known reference trajectories.
+Traditionally, adaptive control algorithms are mostly designed for either regulation problems with known setpoints or tracking problems with known reference trajectories \cite{zheng2022quasi}.
 In many applications, setpoints or references are usually dependent on unknown or changing environment parameters, and thus cannot be pre-specified in advance.
 Operating a system at optimal condition is strongly desirable for best profit, productivity or efficiency, but it can be particularly challenging in an unknown or changing environment due to the presence of uncertainties, disturbances and noises.
-Typical examples include anti-lock braking systems to maintain maximal friction under various unknown road surfaces and vehicle conditions \cite{zhang2007numerical}, maximum power point tracking to continuously deliver the highest possible power to the load in presence of variations in environments \cite{leyva2006mppt, zhong2008adaptive}.
+Typical examples include anti-lock braking systems to maintain maximal friction under various unknown road surfaces and vehicle conditions \cite{zhang2007numerical}, maximum power point tracking to continuously deliver the highest possible power to the load in presence of variations in environments \cite{leyva2006mppt, lekube2016rotational}.
+In this paper, these examples are referred to as auto-optimisation control problems.